 Dispute Resolution in Health Law in Florida and Nationwide

-Attorney Christine C. Whitney is an experienced arbitrator and mediator and member of the American Health Lawyers Association Alternative Dispute Resolution Service.
-She has arbitrated high-dollar cases involving disputes between many types of payors and providers of healthcare services, and has successfully mediated difficult and longstanding healthcare disputes.
+Attorney Christine C. Whitney is an experienced arbitrator and mediator.
+She is a member of the American Arbitration Association and the American Health Lawyers Association Alternative Dispute Resolution Service.
+She has arbitrated and mediated many contract disputes and a number of high-dollar cases involving disputes between many types of payors and providers of healthcare services.
 She provides services including:

-- Arbitration involving national healthcare systems, managed care organizations, insurers, hospital chains, physician groups, independent diagnostic testing facilities (IDTF), and specialty groups such as allergy and imaging groups. since 2015, she has arbitrated six cases in which the amount in dispute ranged from under $500,000 to $23 million.
+- Arbitration involving national healthcare systems, managed care organizations, insurers, hospital chains, physician groups, independent diagnostic testing facilities (IDTF), and specialty groups such as allergy and imaging groups. since 2015. million.

 - Mediation involving hospitals, skilled nursing facilities, physician groups, payment disputes, malpractice claims, insurers, payors and providers.
-She has extensive mediation experience and the skills to help parties reach a mediated resolution that is mutually acceptable.
+She has extensive mediation experience and the skills to help parties reach a mutually acceptable settlement.

 - Hearing Officer for medical staff hearings